All About Immunotherapy

-Each person has an immune system.
-It helps keep us safe from infections and other threats to the health of the body.
-These threats are viruses, toxins, allergens, and bacteria.
+Every person has an immune system.
+It helps keep us safe from infections and other threats to our health.
+These threats can be viruses, toxins, allergens, and bacteria.

 What is immunotherapy?

-Immunotherapy is a way of treating cancer that uses the body’s own immune system to find and kill cancer cells.
+Immunotherapy uses your body’s own immune system to find and kill cancer cells.
 Immunotherapy may also be called biologic therapy.
 Immunotherapy treatments may be used to:

 - Attack cancer cells directly.

-- Stimulate (rev up) the immune system to respond to the disease.
+- Stimulate (rev up) your immune system to attack the cancer.

-- Prevent a cancer from coming back after treatment.
+- Prevent cancer from coming back after treatment (recurring).

-Immunotherapy can also work to rebuild or restore the immune system.
-This makes it simpler for the immune system to kill cancer cells and to stop cancer from spreading to other parts of the body.
+Immunotherapy can also help rebuild or restore your immune system.
+This makes it easier for your immune system to kill cancer cells and to stop cancer from spreading to other parts of your body (metastasizing).

 What are the different types of immunotherapy?

-- Monoclonal antibodies (mABs): Laboratory-created antibodies that target a specific antigen (protein).
-These medications work by targeting something found on the surface of the cancer cell, “marking” that cell to be destroyed by the immune system.
-These medications may also work by blocking a “receptor” found on cells that is important for growth.
-Examples of monoclonal antibodies are: rituximab (Rituxan®), bevacizumab (Avastin®), trastuzumab (Herceptin®), and denosumab (Xgeva®, Prolia®).
+- Monoclonal antibodies (mABs): Antibodies are created in a lab to target a specific antigen (protein).
+These medications target something found on the surface of the cancer cell.
+This “marks” that cell to be destroyed by the immune system.
+These medications may also work by blocking a “receptor” found on cells that is needed for growth.
+Examples of monoclonal antibodies are rituximab (Rituxan®), bevacizumab (Avastin®), trastuzumab (Herceptin®), and denosumab (Xgeva®, Prolia®).

-- Cancer vaccines: Cancer vaccines are made of cells that have been changed in the lab to direct an immune response.
-There are a few different types of cancer vaccines, but mostly they function either to prevent disease (example: the HPV vaccine) or to treat the cancer directly (tumor cell vaccines, antigen vaccines, dendritic cell vaccines or vector-based vaccines).
+- Cancer vaccines: Cancer vaccines are made of cells that have been changed in the lab to create an immune response in your body.
+There are a few kinds of cancer vaccines, but mostly they work to either prevent disease (example: the HPV vaccine) or to treat the cancer directly (tumor cell vaccines, antigen vaccines, dendritic cell vaccines, or vector-based vaccines).

-- Cytokine therapies: Cytokines play a very specific role in the immune system.
-They allow different immune cells to “talk” to each other, while also helping in the start of an immune response.
-When cytokine therapy is used to fight cancer, it is focused on using the substances to start an immune system response.
-Examples of cytokines include interferon, interleukin, and colony stimulating factors such as sargramostim (Leukine®, GM-CSF).
+- Cytokine therapies: Cytokines help immune cells to “talk” to each other, while also helping start an immune response.
+When cytokine therapy is used to fight cancer, it works to create an immune system response.
+Examples of cytokines are interferon, interleukin, and colony stimulating factors like sargramostim (Leukine®, GM-CSF).

 - Adoptive T-cell transfer: This therapy tries to make the body's T-cells fight cancer.
 There are two types of this treatment:

-- The second method also removes T-cells from the patient, but the cells are then enhanced in the lab with new receptors, called chimeric antigen receptors (CAR-T).
-These receptors target specific antigens in the patient’s cancer cells, starting the immune response against the cancer.
+- T-cells are removed from your tumor.
+These cells are then changed in the lab to add new receptors, called chimeric antigen receptors (CAR-T).
+These receptors target specific antigens in cancer cells, starting the immune response against the cancer.
 Examples of CAR-T treatments are tisagenlecleucel and axicabtagene ciloleucel.

 - Radioimmunotherapy: This is a combination of a monoclonal antibody and a radiation source.
-This results in radiation being delivered directly to the specific tumor cells, but often in lower doses and over a longer period of time.
+Radiation can be delivered directly to the specific tumor cells, but often in lower doses and over a longer period of time.
 An example is ibritumomab tiuxetan (Zevalin®).

-- Virus Immunotherapy: This type of therapy uses viruses to infect the cancer cells, which then starts an immune system response against the virus (and the virus-infected cancer cells).
-Examples of viruses being used to study this therapy are the polio virus and the herpes simplex virus.
+- Virus Immunotherapy: Viruses are used to infect the cancer cells, which then starts an immune system response against the virus (and the virus-infected cancer cells).
+Some viruses being used to study this therapy are the polio virus and the herpes simplex virus.
 These methods are still being studied in clinical trials.

-- Immune Checkpoint Inhibitors: These medications block tumor cells from inactivating T cells.
-This lets the T cell (and the immune system) remain active in fighting the tumor.
-Examples of immune checkpoint inhibitors include: ipilimumab (Yervoy®), nivolumab (Opdivo®) and pembrolizumab (Keytruda®).
+- Immune Checkpoint Inhibitors: These medications stop tumor cells from inactivating T cells.
+This lets the T cell (and the immune system) stay active to fight the tumor.
+Examples of immune checkpoint inhibitors are ipilimumab (Yervoy®), nivolumab (Opdivo®), and pembrolizumab (Keytruda®).